- Relief printing

 - Sketching paper

 - Soft rubber brayers

 - Sheets of glass or Plexiglas to be used as ink trays

 - Add small amounts of water to the glue until it can be spread easily with a brush.
 Put the glue into containers, planning one for every two children.

 - Set out the drawing paper, tissue paper, scissors, thinned glue, and brushes.

 - Cover the work area with newspapers.

-- Explain that the animals will be cut from styrofoam and printed several times, so the children will need to choose sturdy animals, avoiding delicate appendages.
+- Explain that since the animals will be cut from Styrofoam and printed several times, the children will need to choose sturdy animals, avoiding delicate appendages.
 The backgrounds for the prints should reflect the environments of the chosen animals, such as dolphins in the ocean, tigers in the jungle, or pets in the yard.

 - Encourage the children to overlap the pieces of tissue paper, laying one piece of tissue paper over the edge of another piece.

 - Have the children decide which animals they want to use and then prepare their environments with tissue paper.